charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 Inheritance is a way to grow a class, finally, and a well-designed class can be muddled with inheritance addition.
 That's why the inheritance control done by semantic rules of the compiler is crucial in clprolf.
 Semantic checks are possible thanks to object roles, because the rules are about the role of the inherited class.
 The same reasoning is valuable for the interfaces.
 Semantic control of the compiler ensures that an interface keep its meaning.
 And this is possible thanks to interface roles.

 ### ROLES ADDITION FOR CLASSES AND INTERFACES: GUIDELINES FOR COMPONENTS DESIGN
 The addition of roles in classes and interfaces constitutes an equivalent as giving assistance, or guidelines in the process of class and interfaces design.
 Imagining what objects could be necessary to solve a given problem, and to write an application, is often a challenge.
 It can be a struggle to try to add on this all well-known object-oriented patterns and guidelines.
 So class and interfaces roles often shows the possible ways of class design and interfaces.
-The interest not only stands of guaranteeing a good oo design.

 ### THE UNDERST MODIFIER
 The modifier "underst"("understanding") can be added to the methods of simu_real_world_obj( or even simu_comp_as_worker) classes.
 It marks the methods that have a role of "understanding" by the computer (recognition of objects in an image, for example). "underst" can also be used on simu_comp_as_worker.